keybraker/python-gui-electron/docs/README.md

 ## Prerequisites

+Install Node.js and Python.
-Install nodeJS and Python, note that installation may be different for different operating systems
+> ote that installation may be different for different operating systems

 ## Installation Guide